Russell Tovey On Stage - Theatre Credits, Bio and Tickets

-Russell Tovey was born in Essex in 1981 where he began acting at aged 11.
-At the age of 13 he had stated his television career, appearing in the children’s series Mud on CBBC.
+Born in Essex in 1981, Russell Tovey began acting at 11.
+At the age of 13, he had started his television career, appearing in the children’s series Mud on CBBC.

-Outside the theatre Tovey has established himself as a television and film actor.
+Outside the theatre, Tovey has established himself as a television and film actor.
 He is perhaps most famously known as the werewolf, George Sands in BBC’s Being Human.
-He has also appeared in Doctor Who, HBO’s Looking, Gavin & Stacey, Banished and the BBC hit drama series, Sherlock.
-His film credits include Effie (2013), Tower Block (2012), Grabbers (2012) and Pride (2014).
+He has also appeared in Doctor Who, Gavin and Stacey and Sherlock.

 In 2017, Tovey starred in Angels in America, playing the role of Joe Pitt alongside Denise Gough, Nathan Lane and Andrew Garfield at the National Theatre.
 He has also been involved in the Pinter at the Pinter season at the Harold Pinter Theatre and Constellations at the Vaudeville Theatre, starring with Omari Douglas.